charlie deck // @bigblueboo

 negative space gif

-Current role.
-I'm a designer and engineer on Google DeepMind’s AI experience team, where I build tools, prototype, and survey research for transformative AI.
+Work.
+I'm working on something new since Q4 2024.
+I recently left Google DeepMind’s AI experience team, where I build tools, prototype, and survey research for transformative AI.

-I'm currently leading demos across engineering and research teams working on generative AI, aligning research and tech strategy to accelerate DeepMind’s research agenda.
-I'm also an active advocate for the inclusive and collaborative working environment necessary for our ambitious mission.
+There, I led demos across engineering and research teams working on generative AI, aligning research and tech strategy to accelerate DeepMind’s research agenda.
+Then, and now, I actively support the inclusive and collaborative working environment conducive to ambitious mission-driven work.

 Past work.
 Pre-DeepMind, I reached millions of users as I independently created a variety of products across mobile, web, and desktop platforms.